colinstein/dotfiles/README.md

   to be there but so far I haven't been impressed.

 - Minor updates to Alacritty to deal with deprecated options.

-- Tmux prefix to something "ugly" as ^b conflicts with vim scrolling